How we help

 One advisor, two tax systems

-Canada and the United States tax their residents on worldwide income, tax non-residents on source-country income, and have an Income Tax Convention that mediates between them.
-Most cross-border problems fall into one of three buckets: someone is moving (or has already moved) across the border; income, assets, or beneficiaries are split between the two countries; or a US-side compliance gap has surfaced and needs to be resolved without triggering criminal exposure.
+Canada and the United States both tax their residents on worldwide income, both tax non-residents on income with a source inside the country, and both are parties to a treaty that mediates between them.
+The United States adds a feature almost no other country has: it taxes its citizens on worldwide income no matter where they live, so a US citizen who has spent decades in Canada still owes annual US returns.
+Most cross-border problems fall into one of three buckets.
+Someone is moving, or has already moved, across the border.
+Income, assets, or beneficiaries are split between the two countries.
+Or a US-side compliance gap has surfaced and needs to be resolved without escalating into something worse.

 Barrett Tax Law's cross-border practice handles all three.
-Simone Barrett is admitted in Ontario and Florida and advises Canadian and US-side clients on the federal tax law of both countries plus Florida state law.
-For matters arising under the state law of US jurisdictions other than Florida, we engage locally-admitted US counsel and coordinate the Canadian position.
+Simone Barrett is admitted in Ontario and Florida and advises Canadian-side and US-side clients on the federal tax law of both countries plus Florida state law.
+For matters arising under the state law of US jurisdictions other than Florida, we engage locally-admitted US counsel and coordinate the Canadian position so the file is managed as one matter rather than two disconnected opinions.
+Because the firm is a law firm, the cross-border analysis is delivered as legal advice, and communications about it are generally protected by solicitor-client privilege — a distinction that matters when a file may later involve a dispute with the CRA or the IRS.
+You can read more on the cross-border tax overview.

 Who we typically advise